Armenia Freight And Logistics Market Size and Share

 By Warehousing and Storage Temperature Control: Non-Controlled Dominates Operations

-Yet, temperature-controlled square-meters expand at 2.31% CAGR (2025-2030), catalyzed by EU-standard food lines and vaccine-grade pharma requiring +2 °C to +8 °C regimes.
+Yet, temperature-controlled is expected to expand at a 2.31% CAGR (2025-2030), catalyzed by EU-standard food lines and vaccine-grade pharma requiring +2°C to +8°C regimes.
 The Syunik Customs and Logistics Centre’s EUR 12 million (USD 13.24 million) financing includes modular cold stores sized for 12,000 pallet places, a pivotal benchmark for provincial infrastructure.

 By Freight Transport Mode: Road Infrastructure Drives Modal Choice